Quick Healthy Snacks

 1 rice tortilla, thawed (either in the fridge, or on the frying pan before the oil is added)

-grated cheese (soy cheese, goat cheese or other cheese)
+grated cheese (dairy cheese, goat cheese or non-dairy cheese)

 canned Romano beans (drained and rinsed)